gabesargeant/blog/gabrielsargeant/content/posts/shred-01/index.md

 draft: false
 ---

-On the Orange site of infinite distractions I saw this great post about reconstructing images that had been shredded.
+On the orange site of infinite distractions I saw this great post about reconstructing images that had been shredded.

 I really like these sorts of challenges.
-Like mapping and ray tracing, this is a visually engaging challenge.
+Like mapping and ray tracing, this is a visually engaging activity.
-Thought I do enjoy getting backend magic to work, it's just a little nicer to do stuff with graphics that provide a quick feedback loop.
+Though I usually do enjoy getting backend stuff to work, it's just a little nicer to do stuff with graphics that provide a bit of visual feedback.

  - [Image unshredding using a TSP solver](https://github.com/robinhouston/image-unshredding) and,
 - [the Hacker News thread about it](https://news.ycombinator.com/item?id=27713441)